Gira tu dispositivo para una experiencia óptima

-The town was declared a Historical Site and awarded the National Prize for the Beautification of Andalusian Towns.
+The town was declared a Historical Site and awarded the National Prize for the Beautification of Andalusian Towns and forming a network of the most beautiful villages in Spain, sits a beautiful hill at the foot of the river Barbate.
 Its Moorish heritage is evident in the popular architecture and design of neighbourhoods like the Judería.
 It is perched on top of a beautiful hill overlooking the River Barbate.
 The town takes pride in its historic legacy from past civilizations such as the Phoenicians, Carthaginians and Romans.
 In 711 the Battle of La Janda was fought very near the town.
 After this battle, the Visigoths lost control of the Peninsula to the Moors.

 The Divino Salvador Parish Church (14th-15th Centuries) overlooks the town and is a beautiful example of architectural evolution, with Gothic-Mudejar, Renaissance and Baroque elements.
 The town has other outstanding churches: the Monjas Concepcionistas Church, with its stunning Las Monjas Arch; the Hospedería de San Francisco Convent; and, on the outskirts of the town, the Visigoth Nuestra Señora de la Oliva hermitage.
 The most outstanding civil buildings in the town are the Baroque Palace of the Marquis of Tamarón and the Mayorazgo House, both dating from the 18th Century, and the San Miguel Windmills (19th Century).

 The labyrinth of twisting streets transports you to another time.
 Make sure you take a guided tour through the municipality.
 Its gastronomy simply cannot be missed, taste the lomo en Manteca (loin cooked in lard) and the typical desserts imported from its sister city Chaouen, where the vejeriegas inherit their typical dress.